wcm-io-devops/aem-manager-osx/README.md

 * Download the latest release from the [Releases](https://github.com/wcm-io-devops/aem-manager-osx/releases) section.
 * Install DMG File to your Applications Folder.
 The DMG File is not signed, so enable GateKeeper for App-Download from anywhere in your security settings.

+*  In case  of Problems  especially  with MacOS  Versions  <  10.12  installing  Release  Versions <  0.1.6 may help.

-Relase v0.1.5 tested with OS X 10.11 El Capitan Release v0.1.6 tested with MacOS Sierra.
+Relase 0.1.5 tested with OS X 10.11 El Capitan

+Release 0.1.6 tested with MacOS 10.12 Sierra.

 Features